Pope 'begs for God's forgiveness' for sexual abuse scandal - AFP

 The pontiff is in Ireland to close the 2018 World Meeting of Families (WMOF) -- a global Catholic gathering that addressed issues including the treatment of gay people in the Church.

-It is the first papal visit to Ireland since John Paul II spoke in front of 1.5 million people during a visit in 1979.
+Street vendors in Dublin selling papal souvenirs complained of sluggish trade, as protesters rubbed shoulders with devout Catholics in the streets of the city.

-In Tuam, a town in western Ireland not far from Knock, hundreds joined in a silent vigil on Sunday in solidarity with victims of the "mother and baby" homes -- institutions accused of being punishment hostels for unwed pregnant women.
+In Tuam, a town in western Ireland not far from Knock, a silent vigil was planned for Sunday in solidarity with victims of "mother and baby" homes -- institutions accused of being punishment hostels for unwed pregnant women.

 "Significant quantities" of baby remains found in makeshift graves at the site of one such home in Tuam last year shocked the country.